humhub/documentation/docs/about/humhub.md

 ## Professional Edition

-The HumHub [professional edition](https://www.humhub.com/de/professional-edition) consists of a suite of [additional modules](https://www.humhub.com/de/marketplace) especially useful in enterprise environments with features as [extended LDAP](../professional-edition/features.md#advanced-ldap) and [single sign on (SSO)](../professional-edition/features.md##feature-list) support as well as an additional [enterprise theme](../professional-edition/features.md#enterprise-theme).
-You can install and test all professional modules for a limited time in your HumHub administration section without the need to install any further software or components.
+The HumHub [Professional Edition](https://www.humhub.com/de/professional-edition) consists of a suite of [additional modules](https://www.humhub.com/de/marketplace) especially useful in enterprise environments with features as [extended LDAP](../professional-edition/features.md#advanced-ldap) and [single sign on (SSO)](../professional-edition/features.md##feature-list) support as well as an additional [enterprise theme](../professional-edition/features.md#enterprise-theme).

 Further information are available at: